PneumaSolutions/rim-manual-mac-old/src/workingwithsessions.md

     * As such, you will want to walk the target computer through the setup assistant, because it will be listening for remote keyboard presses in the identification process, not the Mac's own keyboard.
 * Last but not least, all keyboard and mouse input will immediately be directed to the target computer.
 To direct control back to your machine, do either of the following:
     * press Option+Shift+Backspace.
-    * right click the RIM window's title bar.
-    * left click the RIM icon.
+    * Click on the large RIM icon in the upper left hand corner of the session window.
 <!-- end -->
 ## Remote Control Zone
 At this point, you're all set to perform whatever tasks need doing on the client side.
 Should you need to switch back to controlling your own machine, bring up the RIM menu, then select the "Minimize session" option.
 You will be taken back to your machine until you switch back into the session window or press Option+Shift+Backspace again.
 When you go back into the session window, keyboard control will once again be directed to the client computer.